TheTerrhican/Tech-Foundations-Portfolio/README.md

 ## 💡 Hands-On Projects

-The projects below demonstrate practical application of my certified skills across the IT lifecycle.
-Each entry includes detailed documentation, code, and architectural principles.
+The projects below demonstrate practical application of my certified skills across the IT lifecycle, providing the depth required for the Canadian market.

 | Project Title | Focus Area | Status | Documentation Link |
 | :--- | :--- | :--- | :--- |